dustinpfister/blog_posts/_posts/nodejs-mathjs.md

 ## 3 - Conclusion

 As of this writing it would seem that Mathjs is still being supported which is great.
+I do get around to editing my nodejs content once in a while, so next time I come around to this post I hope to expand it with at least a few more additional examples.